McGwery/maidukaWeb25/resources/views/docs-md/API_DOCUMENTATION.md

 ## Shop Management

+**Note:** All shop endpoints automatically include active subscription information when available.
+This includes subscription plan, expiry date, days remaining, and whether the subscription is expiring soon.

 ### Get All Shops

 **GET** `/api/shops`

 🔒 **Authentication Required**

 Get all shops owned by or accessible to the authenticated user.
+Each shop includes its active subscription details.

 **Response:** `200 OK`
 ```json